JonathanDotCel/TastefullyNudeMetal/README.md

 Alternative approach to the BlueRertro's: https://hackaday.io/project/170365-blueretro/log/189836-esp32-rtos-bare-metal-best-of-both-worlds

+I'm sure there are plenty of pitfalls to this approach, but it's lightweight, and decent enough for bit banging.

 Note:
 Remember to set LWIP's affinity to core0 via menuconfig, then WIFI will behave.